que-rb/que/docs/advanced_setup.md

 You'll want to migrate to a specific version if you're using migration files, to ensure that they work the same way even when you upgrade Que in the future:

-    # Update the schema to version #2.
+    # Update the schema to version #3.
-    Que.migrate! :version => 2
+    Que.migrate! :version => 3

     # To reverse the migration, drop the jobs table entirely:
     Que.migrate! :version => 0

-There's also a helper method to clear the jobs table:
+There's also a helper method to clear all jobs from the jobs table:

     Que.clear!